Inside the Museum

 Nevada State Funding

-Beginning in 2015, the Nevada Governor and Legislature appropriated state funding to create and operate the Stewart Indian School Cultural Center & Museum and Welcome Center to interpret the 90 years of history.
+Beginning in 2015, the Nevada Governor and Legislature appropriated state funding to create and operate the Stewart Indian School Cultural Center & Museum to interpret the 90 years of history.
 The new museum opened on January 13, 2020.
-The Stewart Indian School Cultural Center & Museum’s state operating budget has been cut due to the public health crisis and its effect on the state’s economy.
-If you would like to support our museum with a donation, please make out a check to Stewart Indian School Cultural Center & Museum and mail to 1 Jacobsen Way, Carson City, NV, 89701.
-We thank you for your support.

 Museum Exhibits

 Walking into the lobby of the museum, visitors explore the Native land Stewart occupies, as well as to imagine the way the land looked before Stewart was established.
 The storytelling room features an exhibit about the four main language groups of Nevada: Wa She Shu (Washoe); Numu (Northern Paiute); Nuwu (Southern Paiute); and Newe (Western Shoshone).
-Among these four groups are 27 federally recognized tribes, bands, and colonies.
-This room is used for storytelling by members of these tribal nations, as well as craft demonstrations, and documentaries about Stewart Indian School and Nevada’s tribes.
 The museum’s hallway features changing exhibits of class photos from the graduating classes at Stewart, as well as student art produced when the school was open.
 The Research Room has archival documents, photographs, and publications about Stewart as well as boarding school history for the public and alumni to access.
-In addition, the Research Room has an exhibit about the work of Hopi stonemasons and students in the 1920s who made hand crafted stone buildings and landscaping.
-The Wa-Pai-Shone Gallery features the work of contemporary Great Basin Native artists through the Great Basin Native Artist Association.
+In addition, the Research Room has an exhibit about the stone buildings and landscaping.
+The Great Basin Native Artists Gallery features the work of contemporary Native artists through the Great Basin Native Artist Association.

 Our Home Our Relations Permanent Exhibit

-Visit Carson virtual Tour and video CLICK HERE
+Visit Carson City virtual Tour and video CLICK HERE

 View an episode of PBS – Wild Nevada that features our museum.
 CLICK HERE